aytung/GCC_S16_TRN_FRWD/README.md

-## FORWARD_TURN
+##  TURN_FORWARD
-ROS package that goes forward, then turns to reach a location determined by user
+ROS package that turns, then goes forward to reach a location determined by user

 ####**_Version History_**
 -------------------------